How to Create a Mintable SPL Token on Solana

 Final thoughts

 Creating a mintable SPL token on Solana is straightforward.
-Managing it responsibly is the real work.
+Managing mint authority, metadata, and launch planning is the longer-term work.

 - Add metadata.